patxibocos/google-photos-exporter/README.md

 ### Usage 📕

 The mandatory fields are `exporter` (**github**, **dropbox**, **box** or **onedrive**), `googlePhotosClientId`, `googlePhotosClientSecret` and `googlePhotosRefreshToken`.
-Additionally there are exporter dependant mandatory fields.
+Additionally, there are exporter dependant mandatory fields.

 - For **GitHub** => `githubAccessToken`, `githubRepositoryOwner` and `githubRepositoryName`
 - For **Dropbox** => `dropboxAppKey`, `dropboxAppSecret` and `dropboxRefreshToken`